kushalhambar316/kushalhamabr/README.md

 - 👋 Hi, I’m @kushalhambar
 - 👀 I’m interested in JAVA, CSS,HTML, Python
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning and working on pothole detection using python
 - 📫 How to reach me kushalhambar316@gmail.com

 <!---